HawaiiAudit Laws

 Audit Comprehensiveness

-The audit includes both paper ballots (mail) and VVPAT produced by DREs.
-(Statute is silent as to whether any ballots originally counted by hand are subject to audit.)
-The chief election officer or the clerk shall conduct an audit of a random sample of the precincts employing the electronic voting system, to verify that the electronic tallies generated by the system in those precincts equal hand tallies of the paper ballots generated by the system in those precincts.
-The audit is conducted using a random selection of at least 10% of the total precincts, at least one (1) large precinct and at least one (1) small precinct, and at least one (1) precinct with a statewide, a countywide, or a districtwide contest.
+The audit examines paper ballots, including those cast by mail.
+(The audit statute and administrative code are silent as to whether any ballots originally counted by hand are subject to audit.)
+The chief election officer or the clerk conducts an audit of a random sample of 10% of precincts employing the electronic voting system, to verify that the electronic tallies generated by the system in those precincts equal hand tallies of the paper ballots generated by the system in those precincts.
+Haw.
+Code R. § 2-177-762(a).

 Transparency

-The audit process is not open to the public more broadly.
+The audit process is not open to the public.
 According to the election rules, “no person shall be permitted to witness the audit” without prior authorization.
-See, Haw.
-Admin Rules 3-177-762(a)(2).
+Haw.
+Code R. § 3-177-762(a)(2).
 However, according to Haw.
-Admin Rules 3-177-762(a)(3), observers “may request to conduct a manual audit.”
-While this process is not defined further in the rules, we take this to mean that observers may verify marks on the ballots.
-Results of the audit are also filed with the office of the chief election officer, though it is unclear whether the results are posted publicly or not.
+Code R. § 3-177-762(a)(3), observers “may request to conduct a manual audit.”
+While this process is not defined further, we take this to mean that observers may verify marks on the ballots.
+Audit results are also filed with the office of the chief election officer, though it is unclear whether the results are posted publicly.

 Audit Counting Method